Transportation Infrastructure Finance and Innovation Act: Cost

+Federal authorizations for TIFIA from 2016 to 2020 are:

+Records for authorized funding from 2021 onwards have not yet been publicly released.

 Influence

 The TIFIA has served as a model for other types of development projects.
-For example, in 2016, North America's Building Trades Unions (NABTU) publicly called on President Obama to adopt a major infrastructure investment program.
+For example, in 2016, North America's Building Trades Unions (NABTU) publicly called President Obama to adopt a major infrastructure investment program.
 NABTU has also recommended an increase in investments in nuclear power and the implementation of an Energy Infrastructure Finance and Innovation program based on the Transportation Infrastructure Finance and Innovation Act.

+Congress has also used the TIFIA program as a model for other initiatives.
+A notable example is the Water Infrastructure Finance and Innovation Act (WIFIA) program, administered by the Environmental Protection Agency and the Army Corps of Engineers.
+Additionally, the first TIFIA-funded project supporting Transit-Oriented Development was approved in 2024.